vmw-loginsight/webhook-shims/README.md

 Translate webhooks from Log Insight 3.3+ to other services.
 Get alerts in your team chatroom, open an incident ticket or kick off a remediation workflow.

 Log Insight sends alert notifications as HTTP POST with a JSON body.
 However, most third-party solutions expect incoming webhooks to be in a proprietary format.
 If the receiving system lacks native support for the Log Insight webhook format, a shim between them can translate the webhook format as needed.
-This repository provides several example shims.
+This repository provides several example shims design to work with Python 2.7+.

 ## Getting Started